 The Houston & Texas Central railroad is one of the oldest in the state, having received its charter in 1848 as the Galveston & Red River Railway and renamed “Houston & Texas Central” in 1856.
-The H&TC served Fort Worth under that name from 1886 to 1928.
+Under various names the railroad served Fort Worth from 1886 to 1928.
 Through mergers the H&TC was absorbed into Union Pacific.

 A mile and a half southwest of the H&TC bridge, the International & Great Northern bridge over Sycamore Creek also stands on iron-clad legs.